kubista9/WEB3/Assignment/README.md

 Sometimes the player card in Game page have written on them "NUMBER" instead of the actual number "9" or "OTHER"

+### Game Logic

+it is possible to play most card on top of the discard pile

 ## Requirements

 ### Assignment 2